 Developers are working on tools and procedures to minimize any remaining trust even further.
 For example, Bitcoin developers created Gitian, which is a software distribution method to create deterministic builds.
 The idea is that if multiple developers are able to reproduce identical binaries, the chance of malicious tampering is reduced.
 Fancy backdoors aren’t the only attack vector.
 Simple blackmail or extortion are real threats as well.
 As in the main protocol, decentralization is used to minimize trust.

 Various efforts are being made to improve upon the chicken-and-egg problem of bootstrapping which Ken Thompson’s hack so brilliantly pointed out.
 One such effort is Guix (pronounced geeks), which uses functionally declared package management leading to bit-for-bit reproducible builds by design.
 The result is that you don’t have to trust any software-providing servers anymore since you can verify that the served binary was not tampered with by rebuilding it from scratch.
-As of this writing, a pull-request is in progress to integrate Guix into the Bitcoin build process.
+Recently, a pull-request was merged to integrate Guix into the Bitcoin build process.